FiMDP/FiMDP/docs/source/index.rst

 Introduction
 ------------

-CMDP is a collection of Python modules that implement algorithms developed in our work on controller synthesis for resource-constrained problems modeled as consumption Markov decision processes.
-Consumption Markov Decision Processes are probabilistic decision-making models of resource-constrained systems and naturally model many interesting real-world problems.
-This package includes examples based on two such realistic problems and also includes additional examples that present specific nuisances of the algorithm.
+CMDP is a Python package designed around a proof-of-concept tool implementing algorithms developed in our work on controller synthesis for resource-constrained problems modeled as Consumption Markov Decision Processes (CMDPs).
+This package includes interactive Jupyter notebooks with examples modeling real-world problems as CMDPs integrated with our tool.
+The examples include tests designed to show the utility and scalability of our algorithms and interactive objects designed to visually evaluate the algorithms.

 Authors
 -------

-This package is based on the work titled `Qualitative Controller Synthesis for Consumption Markov Decision Processes` by František Blahoudek, Tomáš Brázdil, Petr Novotný, Melkior Ornik, Pranay Thangeda and Ufuk Topcu.
-Most of code is this package is developed by František Blahoudek and is maintained by `František Blahoudek <mailto:fandikb@gmail.com>`_ and `Pranay Thangeda <mailto:contact@prny.me>`_.
+This package is based on the work titled `Qualitative Controller Synthesis for Consumption Markov Decision Processes` by `František Blahoudek <https://www.linkedin.com/in/fanda-blahoudek-392a6752>`_, `Tomáš Brázdil <https://cz.linkedin.com/in/tom%C3%A1%C5%A1-br%C3%A1zdil-23959766>`_, `Petr Novotný <https://www.fi.muni.cz/~xnovot18/>`_, `Melkior Ornik <https://mornik.web.illinois.edu/>`_, `Pranay Thangeda <https://www.pranaythangeda.com/>`_, and `Ufuk Topcu <https://www.ae.utexas.edu/facultysites/topcu/wiki/index.php/Main_Page>`_.
+Most of code in this package is developed by František Blahoudek and is maintained by `František Blahoudek <mailto:fandikb@gmail.com>`_ and `Pranay Thangeda <mailto:contact@prny.me>`_.

 Overview
 ---------

-.. note:: This overview assumes no background in the problem of interest and hence is close to layman terms.
-For a more detailed read,
+.. note:: This overview assumes no background in the topic and tries to explains the problem in layman terms.
+For a detailed explanation of our work,
-         please go through our work titled *Qualitative Controller Synthesis for Consumption Markov Decision Processes* on which is package is based.
+          please go through our paper titled *Qualitative Controller Synthesis for Consumption Markov Decision Processes*.

+Consumption Markov Decision Processes are probabilistic decision-making models of resource-constrained systems and naturally model many interesting real-world problems.
 Several real-world problems are inherently stochastic and can be aptly modeled as consumption Markov Decision Processes (CMDPs).
 Describe the utility of such a model and the importance of our contributions.
 Use the example html file to clarify the relevance of such problems in real-world while providing a brief description of the case-study and providing link to detailed description in examples section.

 .. raw:: html

-    <iframe src="_static/strategy.html" allowfullscreen=true height="545px" width="100%"></iframe>
+    <iframe src="_static/strategy.html" allowfullscreen=true height="405px" width="100%"></iframe>
     Interactive map visualizing the strategy for the electric vehicle routing MDP.

 Installation
 ------------